avigael/2021-Stripe-University-Recruiting-HackerRank-Challenge/README.md

-# 2021-Stripe-University-Recruiting-HackerRank-Challenge
+# 2021-22 Stripe University Recruiting HackerRank Challenge

-2021-22 Stripe University Recruiting HackerRank Challenge
+A solution to the 2021 HackerRank Challenge written in Swift